hantsy/spring-puzzles/docs/hibernate-reactive.md

 </persistence>
 ```

-Note the `provider` must use the `ReactivePersistenceProvider` which is provided in the  Hibernate Reactive.
+Note the `provider` must use the `ReactivePersistenceProvider` class which is provided in the new Hibernate Reactive.
 And you have to add all your entity classes in this *persistence.xml* file.

 Then declare a  `Mutiny.SessionFactory` bean.
+The `blogPU` is the persistence unit name configured in the *persistence.xml* file.

 ```java
 @Bean